 The best part is, it’s really a family project!
 My husband how’s a genius tech and online marketing Pro helps me with all my tech and advertising stuff.
-And my oldest daughter who is an AMAZING artist, is working on some graphic products that will be offered in our store later this year.
+And my oldest daughter who is an AMAZING artist is working on some graphics and products that will be offered in our store later this year.

 I’ll be honest, I started this blog a few years ago all on my own.
 That was my choice and a result of my own insecurities.
 Once I got out of my feelings, and let other people into my project – things began to soar.

-Maybe you’re husband isn’t supportive of your passion or your children are too little to understand.
+Maybe your husband isn’t supportive of your passion or your children are too little to understand.

 In this case, keep a positive mindset and as long as there isn’t any conflict over what you’re doing… keep working at it!